psychemedia/storytelling-notes/golden-ball.md

 Then the hangman said, ' Hast thee done thy prayers ?
 Now ,lass, putthy head intut noo-is. '

 But she answered, " Stop, stop, I think I see my brother coming ! &c.
-After which, she excused herself becauseshe thought she saw her sister coming, then her uncle, then her aunt, then her cousin, each of which was related in full; after which the hangman said, ' I wee-nt stop no longer, tha's making gam of me.
+After which, she excused herself because she thought she saw her sister coming, then her uncle, then her aunt, then her cousin, each of which was related in full; after which the hangman said, ' I wee-nt stop no longer, tha's making gam of me.
 Tha must be hung at once.'

-But now she saw her sweetheart coming through the crowd, and he had over head iť air her own golden ball; so she said :
+But now she saw her sweetheart coming through the crowd, and he had over head i' t' air her own golden ball; so she said :

 Stop, stop, I see my sweetheart coming !
 Sweetheart, hast brought my golden ball